jeisteve999/Fiscal-Capacity-and-Tax-Structure-in-African-Countries-2000-2024-/README.md

 Key Insights

 -Consumption Taxes (Sales & Production)
-Show a clear and steady upward trend (≈4.0% → >5.5%).
-Indicates increasing reliance on indirect taxation (e.g., VAT), which is easier to collect and more stable.
+Show a clear and steady upward trend (≈4.0% → ≈5.5% of GDP), indicating an increasing reliance on indirect taxation such as VAT.
+This suggests a shift toward more stable and easier-to-collect revenue sources.

 -Income Taxes
-More volatile, with moderate growth until ~2012 and stabilization afterward.
-Reflect sensitivity to economic cycles such as employment and income fluctuations.
+Exhibit higher volatility compared to consumption taxes, with moderate growth until around 2012 followed by relative stabilization.
+This pattern reflects sensitivity to macroeconomic conditions such as employment levels and income fluctuations.

 -Property Taxes
-Remain very low and unstable, with peaks around 2010 and 2017.
-Suggest structural limitations such as weak cadastral systems and low administrative capacity.
+Remain consistently low and unstable, with occasional peaks (e.g., around 2010 and 2017).
+This suggests structural challenges, including weak cadastral systems and limited administrative capacity.

 COVID-19 Impact (2020)
 A visible drop across all tax categories reflects economic disruption.